magento/devdocs/src/marketplace/eqp/v1/callbacks.md

  {:.bs-callout-info}
 API Callback URLs can only be registered through the API.

-Whenever an update occurs to a product or a pile, a JSON API request will be sent to the registered callback URL.
+Whenever an update occurs to a product or a file, a JSON API request will be sent to the registered callback URL.

 ## Register a callback